LNshuti/hsas/README.md

 **Date**: [Date]

 ### 1. Overview
-This document defines the requirements for a web application with five primary subpages: Home, Login, Blog, About, and Pricing.
-The application will allow users to sign in using their Google account or traditional email and password credentials.
-Additionally, users will have access to other features like browsing blogs, learning more about the company on the About page, and exploring pricing options.
+Web application with five primary subpages: **Home, Login, Blog, About, and Pricing**.
+The application allows to sign in using their Google account or traditional email and password credentials.
+Additionally, users can view blogs, learning more about the company on the About page, and exploring pricing options.

 ### 2. Objectives
 - To provide a simple, intuitive user interface for navigation between multiple pages.